16 Mar 22 | 15:49:43

 Desires: Harmony, paradise.

-Traits: Optimistic, moral, honest but can be irritating and childish.
+Traits: Optimistic, moral, and honest but can be irritating and childish.

 Examples of the Innocent: Aveeno, Coca-Cola, Dove, Forrest Gump.

 The Everyman is wholesome and genuine.
-These brands don’t try to impress or shock customers with bold claims and messages, instead they try to appeal to the masses with straightforward messaging.
-Their branding is nothing fancy, rather it is relatable.
+These brands don’t try to impress or shock customers with bold claims and messages, instead, they try to appeal to the masses with straightforward messaging.
+Their branding is nothing fancy, rather it is relatable and focuses on helping as many people as possible.
+It is broad, noncommittal to any stance or view, inoffensive and offers a wide variety of solutions and products.

 Desires: Belonging and enjoyment.